shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/turn-debug-logging-on.md

 ```

 Save the file and relaunch Nuke in the shot step environment.
 You will now see the debug output in the script editor window.

+{% include info title="Note" content="If debug logging is enabled via any one of the Desktop checkbox, environment variable, or engine configuration setting, debug logging will be output.
+Additionally, each of these three is modified independently of the others: the checkbox value is a QSetting, and it persists across sessions of Desktop via QSetting, totally independent of the engine setting or env var.
+This means that while the Desktop checkbox may be unchecked, debug logging might still be enabled by way of one of the other methods." %}

 ### Turning on debug logging for the tank command